Auckland City: History

 Auckland was constituted a city On 24 April 1871 under The Municipal Corporations Act, 1867 by Parliament.
 Previously Auckland was an independent borough.

 The boundaries of Auckland were Stanley Street, Symonds Street, Karangahape Road, Ponsonby Road, and Franklin Road.
 It was initially 623 acres in size.
 In 1882 it more than doubled in size by amalgamating the neighbouring highway districts of Ponsonby, Karangahape, and Grafton.
 The boundaries remained static until a period of multiple amalgamations between 1913 and 1921 resulted in an increase to 7844 acres, an almost five-fold increase.
 These amalgamations were: 15 February 1913, Parnell Borough; 1 April 1913, Arch Hill Road District; 1 July 1914, Grey Lynn Borough; 1 March 1915, Remuera Road District; 1 October 1915, Eden Terrace Road District; 1 February 1917, Epsom Road District; 1 April 1918 188 acres from West Tamaki Road District, to incorporate lake St John; 1 March 1921; 1 March 1921, Point Chevalier Road District.
-Further amalgamations included Avondale Borough in 1 September 1927, West Tamaki and Orakei Road District in 1 April 1928.
+Further amalgamations included Avondale Borough on 1 September 1927, West Tamaki and Orakei Road District on 1 April 1928.
 From 1928 to 1971 the city did not change boundaries except for harbour reclamations and the inclusion of the Auckland Domain and the loss of 9 acre to the Newmarket Borough.
 By this point the city covered 18,500 acre.

 By 1971 the city stretched from the Whau River in the West to the Tamaki River in the East; however, the city did not cover the entire Auckland isthmus due to the existence of several independent boroughs.